 If the GE SLHC Deregistration is not obtained (and until it is obtained), GE will continue to have significant control over us.
-GE's degree of control will depend on, among other things, its level of ownership of our common stock, the number of persons it is entitled to designate for nomination for election to our board of directors under the Master Agreement and the requirement under the Master Agreement that we obtain GECC's prior written approval before undertaking (or permitting or authorizing the Bank or any of our other subsidiaries to undertake) various significant corporate actions.
+GE's degree of control will depend on, among other things, its level of ownership of our common stock, the number of persons it is entitled to designate for nomination for election to our board of directors under the master agreement that we entered into with GECC and, for limited purposes only, GE, prior to the completion of the IPO (the "Master Agreement") and the requirement under the Master Agreement that we obtain GECC's prior written approval before undertaking (or permitting or authorizing the Bank or any of our other subsidiaries to undertake) various significant corporate actions.
 This may mean that GE, through GECC, may not always exercise control of us in a way that benefits our public stockholders or noteholders.
 Conflicts of interest may arise between us and GE and GECC that could be resolved in a manner unfavorable to us.
 We will also continue to be subject to the regulation and supervision applicable to GE, GECC and companies under their control, and such regulation and supervision may, for reasons related or unrelated to us, adversely affect us until the GE SLHC Deregistration is obtained.
 All of the foregoing could have a material adverse effect on us.
 See "-GE has significant control over us and may not always exercise its control in a way that benefits our public stockholders or noteholders" and "-Risks Relating to Regulation-As long as we are controlled by GECC for bank regulatory purposes, regulation and supervision of GECC could adversely affect us."